JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 So with three Lemans races over 1.5h it is possible to go from Level 1 to Level 68.
 Compare that to normal gameplay where one can reach around Level 42-49 after 100-300 events (6-10h of gameplay) over a much longer timeframe (examples from a couple friends).

+### Most efficient event for over level 60

 City Perimeter is the highest-paying events after Lemans efficieny drops off after Level 60.
 Its high efficiency is due to the track's design, which allows for maintaining high average speeds.
 Example City Perimeter payouts at level 95 with S2 Class car:

 - Average REP: ~53,500 per minute
 - Average Cash: ~109,000 per minute

+### The most fun event for leveling

-Another good choice is High Stakes, but because it's a pursuit, the rewards vary depending on how many police cars you ram or destroy during the event.
+Another good choice is High Stakes, but because it's a Team Escape, the rewards vary depending on how many police cars you ram or destroy during the event.
 Example High Stakes payouts at level 95 with S2 Class car:

 - Average REP: ~41,600–70,240 per minute
 - Average Cash: ~41,600–70,240 per minute

+Team Escapes in general are quite good and offer better variety and fun for grinding.
+Underground is another good Team Escape for leveling.
+Coast Chase is also a good candidate, since it offers more cops to destroy per distance travelled, but is quite a bit longer and harder.

 ## Driving Techniques